top of page

 _______________________________

-a.
-What is taught in the classroom and covered in research must be determined by the individual faculty members who are responsible for the relevant teaching and research, NOT administrators.
+b.
+What is taught in the classroom and covered in research must be determined by the individual faculty

 2. Control of Student Life Must Be Restored to Stanford’s Students